awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.setting-capacity.md

 1. For **Actions**, choose **Set capacity**\.

-1. In the **Scale database capacity** window, set the capacity, the capacity that the DB cluster should scale to\.
+1. In the **Scale database capacity** window, choose the following:

+   1. For the **Scale DB cluster to** drop\-down selector, choose the new capacity that you want for your DB cluster\.

+   1. For the **If a seamless scaling point cannot be found\.\.\.** checkbox, choose the behavior you want for your Aurora Serverless DB cluster's `TimeoutAction` setting, as follows:
+      + Uncheck this option if you want your capacity to remain unchanged if Aurora Serverless can't find a scaling point before timing out\.
+      + Check this option if you want to force your Aurora Serverless DB cluster change its capacity even if it can't find a scaling point before timing out\.
+This option can result Aurora Serverless dropping connections that prevent it from finding a scaling point\.

+   1. In the **seconds** field, enter the amount of time you want to allow your Aurora Serverless DB cluster to look for a scaling point before timing out\.
+You can specify anywhere from 10 seconds to 600 seconds \(10 minutes\)\.
+The default is five minutes \(300 seconds\)\.
+This following example forces the Aurora Serverless DB cluster to scale to the 2 ACUs even if it can't find a scaling point within five minutes\.
 ![\[Setting capacity for an Aurora Serverless DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-set-capacity.png)

-1. Enable or disable the option to forcibly scale capacity\.
-If you enable it, specify the amount of time to find a scaling point\.
-Aurora Serverless attempts to find a scaling point before timing out\.
-If the timeout is reached, Aurora Serverless performs one of the following actions:
-   + If checked, Aurora Serverless will force the scaling capacity change to proceed after the timeout\.
-   + If unchecked, Aurora Serverless will not perform the scaling capacity change after the timeout\.
-**Important**
-When the option is enabled, connections that prevent Aurora Serverless from finding a scaling point might be dropped\.
-For more information about scaling points and cooldown periods, see [Autoscaling for Aurora Serverless](aurora-serverless.how-it-works.md#aurora-serverless.how-it-works.auto-scaling)\.

 1. Choose **Apply**\.

+To learn more about scaling points, `TimeoutAction`, and cooldown periods, see [Autoscaling for Aurora Serverless](aurora-serverless.how-it-works.md#aurora-serverless.how-it-works.auto-scaling)\.

 ## AWS CLI<a name="aurora-serverless.setting-capacity.cli"></a>